wahabaftab/Adaptive-Thresholding-to-Binarize-Degraded-Documents-with-Sauvola-Method-using-Integral-Images/README.md

 This method has been proposed by Sauvola et al. in 1997 [8].
 This approach is actually inherited from Niblack method.
 It can successfully overcome the black noise problem.
+The thresholding formula is as following:-

+ܶ![image](https://user-images.githubusercontent.com/25950715/118011211-33630f00-b369-11eb-80a7-45482d9fb15e.png)

-The thresholding formula is as following:- ܶ![image](https://user-images.githubusercontent.com/25950715/118011211-33630f00-b369-11eb-80a7-45482d9fb15e.png) where k is a control factor in the range of [0.2, 0.5], R is a predetermined image graylevel value.
+where k is a control factor in the range of [0.2, 0.5], R is a predetermined image graylevel value.
 The author suggested k=0.2, R= 125.
+We can change value of k and R along with the window size in our code to achieve desired results.

+### Integreal Images:

 We have gathered some sample degraded images in the Original folder and performed both otsu and our method and saved outputs in respective folders.